 The focus of the collection is on Mort Walker's visit to the University of Missouri in 1992 as a Scholar-in-Residence.
 A highlight of the visit was the unveiling of a bronze statue of Beetle Bailey.
 Prior to that occasion Walker donated original cartoons, animation cels, books, lithographs and posters to the University of Missouri Libraries.
 Newspaper articles about the visit are in the collection.

 Additionally, original cartoons donated by Jean Walker are in the collection.

 Also included are reproductions of Walker's work for Showme in 1946 and 1947.
 Showme was a humor magazine produced by students of the University of Missouri.
 Walker served as art editor and editor.

 Biographical: Includes information provided by Walker's publicist, Who' Who in America sketch and articles about Walker.

 Career: Includes reproductions of Showme artwork, information about Beetle Bailey and The Lexicon of Comicana.

 Walker's Visit to the University of Missouri in 1992: Includes a copy of a Beetle Bailey strip prepared in1989 about Beetle and The Shack; Scholars-in-Residence brochures, programs and mementos; newspaper articles; and information from an exhibit during the visit.

 Original Cartoons, Animation Cels, Posters and Lithographs

 The collection is available to all researchers.
-Permission to publish materials in the collection must be obtained by the head of Special Collections.
-Additionally, permission to publish original cartoons must be obtained from King Features Syndicate.
+Request materials for use in the Special Collections reading room.
+Permission to publish original cartoons must be obtained from King Features Syndicate.